Add red, white and blue M&M’s and sprinkles to these 4th of July cookies! This simple cookie dough makes soft, chewy cookies.

 4th of july cookies on a plate

-Why this recipe works: The cookie dough is the same base I use for my chewy chocolate chip cookies.
+• Tried and true recipe: The cookie dough is the same base I use for my chewy chocolate chip cookies.
 It guarantees soft, but chewy cookies.
-You can mix in any color sprinkles or m&m’s to create a festive spin on the dessert.
-The dough can also be made ahead of time for easy party prep!

-photo collage demonstrating how to make 4th of july cookies in a mixing bowl with a hand mixer
+photo collage demonstrating how to make 4th of july cookies in a mixing bowl with a hand mixer.

 1. Whisk together your dry ingredients: flour, cornstarch, baking soda and salt.
 Set aside.

 2. Make the dough: Beat the butter, brown sugar and granulated sugar together until light and fluffy.
 Add the egg, egg yolk and vanilla and beat until incorporated.

-Add the dry ingredients and mix just until combined.
+3. Add the dry ingredients and mix just until combined.
 Stir in the m&m’s and sprinkles by hand.

-3. Chill the dough in the refrigerator for at least 2 hours.
+Chill the dough in the refrigerator for at least 2 hours.

-6. Bake cookies for 12 minutes or until the edges are set and the centers are soft.
+4. Scoop heaping tablespoons of dough and roll into balls.
+Bake cookies at 350 F for 12 minutes or until the edges are set and the centers are soft.
 Transfer to a wire rack to cool.

 4th of july cookies on a plate next to red, white and blue m&ms and sprinkles